-Now a recent survey has tried to find which county is the place to go for the best pub atmosphere in Ireland.
+A 2016 survey tried to find which county is the place to go for the best pub atmosphere in Ireland.

 The survey was carried out by Europcar who were looking to find out more about what makes Ireland such a popular destination for tourists.

 The results showed that tourists enjoyed the atmosphere in Dublin pubs more than any other part of the country.

 There are certainly plenty of places for visitors to sample a great Irish pub atmosphere in Dublin.

 As well as the famous Temple Bar area, pubs such as the Merry Ploughboy and the Stag’s Head went viral last year for delighting customers with ten humorous pub rules and a mass ukulele sing-along respectively.